How to share your Kami file

 Removing access others have to your shared files

-If you need to remove access you have given out to a shared file, there are two ways to do that, depending on how the file was originally shared.
+If you need to remove access you have given out to a shared file, you can do this by removing the ability to access through the Kami Google Sharing window.

-This removes the file upload from the Kami cloud and disables the sharing link.
+This removes the document annotations from the Kami cloud and disables the sharing link.
 Anyone who tries to use the link after this point will receive the following message.

 You are now good to go!